johnbender/writing/_posts/2014-06-22-complexity-how-hard-is-that-climb.md

 Instead of solving the problem directly, problems in NP require a Turing machine that can check the problem given some extra information.
 In most (all?) cases the certificate is the solution to the problem.
 For the traveling salesmen, the certificate would be a path that covers all cities in `G` that has a total length less than or equal to `l`.

-Note that the certificate must be polynomial in the size of the problem instance or the Turing machine wouldn't be able to read the certificate in polynomial time let use it for verification!
-Again, for **TSP** the certificate is a subset of the edges of the graph so it's linear in the size of the input.
+Note that the certificate must be polynomial in the size of the problem instance or the Turing machine wouldn't be able to read the certificate in polynomial time let alone use it for verification!
+Again, for **TSP** the certificate is a subset of the edges of the graph (a path with length <= `l`) so it's linear in the size of the input.

 In our analogy, NP problems equate with weeks and days long hikes, WD.
 While WD is fairly abstract in terms of difficulty NP problems are very precise in that they require that a solution can be *verified* in polynomial time given some certificate.
 Also, just like the mountains, all problems in P are in NP in the same way that all day long hikes can also be done in weeks and days if you like to take your time.
 The containment of P in NP follows from observing that each polynomial time Turing machine can act as a polynomial time verifier for a problem instance by simply ignoring the certificate and generating the solution directly.